Elmar099/Elmar099/README.md

 ===
 - 🏫 Bachelors in Computer Science @ [San Jose State University](https://www.sjsu.edu/)
 - 👨‍💻 Interested in fullstack and machine learning
-- 🎢 Currently working on a React project
+- 🎢 Currently looking for a Software Engineering role
 - ⚡ Living in Silicon Valley CA

 ## Other Interests